-Geology is a study that encompasses all the materials that make up the earth, forces that act upon the earth, and of the biology of ancestral inhabitants based on the fossil record.
-Geologists work to understand the history of the planet we live on, to better predict the future and explain current occurrences.
+Geology is a study that encompasses all the materials that make up the earth, the forces that act upon the earth, as well as the biology of ancestral inhabitants based on fossil records.
+A geologist is someone who works to understand the history of the planet we live on, to better predict the future and explain current occurrences.

-Geologists study Earth processes such as earthquakes, landslides, floods, and volcanic eruptions to survey land and draw up safe building plans.
-When geologists investigate Earth materials, not only do they investigate metals and minerals, but they also look into oil, natural gas, water and methods to extract these.
-Overall, geology is concerned with the changes of Earth over time, such as climate change and land formation.
+A geologist studies earth processes such as earthquakes, landslides, floods, and volcanic eruptions to survey land and draw up safe building plans.
+When geologists investigate earth materials, not only do they investigate metals and minerals, but they also look into oil, natural gas, water and methods to extract these.
+Overall, geology is concerned with the changes of the earth over time, such as climate change and land formation.

-A geologist works in the field and in the laboratory.
-Depending on your specialization in geology, you may study and map rock formations, collect rock samples and fossils, or measure the physical properties of the earth.
-This will help you interpret the active geological processes during the past several million years of earth's history.
+All divisions of geology provide highly useful information towards understanding the earth and its inhabitants.
+Depending on the particular specialization in geology, a geologist may study and map rock formations, collect rock samples and fossils, or measure the physical properties of the earth.
+This helps geologists interpret the active geological processes during the past several million years of earth's history.
 Geology plays a vital role behind the success of many other different disciplines, such as climatology, civil engineering, and evolutionary biology.

 Geohydrologists study properties and distribution of natural underground water reservoirs, their capacity to store water, and the movement of water through the reservoirs.
 More importantly, as a geohydrologist, you will investigate the cycles of drawing out water from the reservoirs for human consumption, as well as the replenishment by precipitation.
 This is a highly esteemed specialization for geologists, so a high level of knowledge and experience is required.